jayasridharmireddi/AirBnb-Exp-Clone/README.md

-This is an Airbnb Experiences clone bult using React, CSS
+This is an Airbnb Experiences clone bult using React, CSS.
+It has the info regarding different places, cost and ratings.